parsimony/CRM/README.md

 French version http://parsimony.mobi/tutoriel/index

-## CRM project

-Its deals with the following subjects:
+# This tutorial deals with the following subjects:

 ## The CRM project: